paradoxical95/ObsidianNotes/THM - Notes.md

 - `chkdsk` a very important command.
 So is `sfc /scannow`.
 Similarly, `shutdown` with `/s` to actually shutdown, `/a` to abort a shutdown, `/t` for a timer, `/fw` for entering firmware & `/r` to restart are useful.

 ##### **Windows Powershell**
+Object oriented.
+Built on the .NET framework.
+*Basics*
+Powershell uses `cmdlets` called command-lets.
+Powerful than traditional windows commands.
+They follow a verb-noun naming convention.
+Verb is the action, noun is the object.
+Example : `Get-Content` or `Set-Location`.
+Writing '`Get-Command`' will list all the use-able commands.
+You will notice that the output will have 4 object as the columns (CommandType, Name, Version, Source).
+It is always possible to filter the output of any cmdlet based on the objects displayed by it.
+Here we can filter for 'functions' by using
+`PS:> Get-Command -CommandType "Function"`.

+Use `Get-Help` followed by the target command to see the man page of the target command.
+Example : `PS:> Get-Help Get-Date`.
+You can also append `-examples` to get a better explanation using examples.
+Ofc to make life easier, all commands have an alias (shortcut names).
+You can see all of them using `Get-Alias`.
+Example : cat -> Get-Content; cd -> Set-Location, pwd -> Get-Location.
+Many cmdlets have more than 1 aliases. cat, type, gc -- all point to Get-Content.

+Powershell can be expanded with more cmdlets that can be downloaded from outside.
+Format is `Cmdlet -Property "Pattern*"`.
+Example : `PS:> Find-Module -Name "Powershell*"`.
+This can be followed up with Install-Module, like `PS:> Install-Module -Name "PowerShellGet"`.
+Using `PS:> Get-Alias -Name "echo"` will only reveal the command that echo is an alias of, which is 'Write-Output'.

+*Navigating the File System*
+Just like `dir` we have `ls` and `Get-ChildItem`, to list everything.
+`Set-Location` with the Path flag can be used to 'cd' into the target directory.
+Example : `PS:> Set-Location -Path "./Documents"`

+To create an item in PS, we use `New-Item` followed by -Path + path_value + -ItemType + file/directory.
+Example :
+`PS:> New-Item -Path ".\SomeFolder\OneMoreFolder" -ItemType "Directory"` -- this will create 'OneMoreFolder' inside SomeFolder.
+Now to make a txt file inside we can use :
+`PS:> New-Item -Path ".\SomeFolder\OneMoreFolder\my-file.txt" -ItemType "File"`

+Removing is a tad-bit different.
+CMD will have `del` and `rmdir`, separate for file and folders but here, `Remove-Item` is same for both.
+These 2 are valid :
+`PS:> Remove-Item -Path ".\SomeFolder\OneMoreFolder\my-file.txt"` `PS:> Remove-Item -Path ".\SomeFolder\OneMoreFolder\"`

+Copy & Move is done by `Copy-Item` & `Move-Item`.
+`PS:> Copy-Item -Path .\Closet\Shelf\coat.txt -Destination .\Closet\Shelf\coat2.txt`
+`PS:> Move-Item -Path .\Closet\Shelf\coat2.txt -Destination .\Closet\` [Make sure you're not in the Closet or Shelf directory while performing these.
+If you are then remove the name of the parent directory.]

+`cat` is replaced by `Get-Content` here.
+Altho cat will also work.
+Example :
+`PS:> Get-Content -Path ".\coat.txt"`

+*Piping, Filtering & Sorting Data*